cmsuser1/MPSM-BPA/DESIGN_CHALLENGE.md

 CMS has given you the following goals while approaching the modernization of this system:
 * Sustainability: the system, resources, and processes must maintain their current levels of service during modernization efforts
 * Agility: the system needs to evolve, sustainably, at the same speed as the business
-* Integration: systems involved in making payments, and other CMS business functions, need the option to use modern technology to interact with the current state of the shared systems.
+* Integration: systems involved in making payments, and other CMS business functions, need the option to use modern technology to interact with the current state of the legacy system.
-* Usability: users’ interaction with the shared systems need to easily identify and extract the exact data they need, when they need it.
+* Usability: users’ interaction with the legacy system need to easily identify and extract the exact data they need, when they need it.

 With the goals provided and as part of this design challenge, CMS wishes you to help develop of a longer-term vision and product strategy for this modernization effort.